fivetran/dbt_quickbooks_source/README.md

   using_tax_agency: false #disable if you don't have tax agencies in QuickBooks
   using_tax_code: false #disable if you don't have tax codes in QuickBooks
   using_tax_rate: false #disable if you don't have tax rates in QuickBooks
-  using_invoice_tax_line: false #disable if you don't have invoice tax lines in QuickBooks
 ```

 ### (Optional) Step 5: Additional Configurations